-This page is designed to provide information and resources to incoming and current F-1 and J-1 international students at the University of Chicago.
+This page is designed to provide information and resources to incoming and current F-1 and J-1 international students at the University of Chicago during the academic year 2020-2021.
 As new information becomes available, this page will be updated.

 We know that these are unique times that can be quite stressful and uncertain.
 We are here to help support you and provide as much information as we can, as we share the latest government guidance, university resources, and the specific steps you can take as you prepare to begin or resume your studies this fall.
 We will continue to update this page as any significant procedural and policy announcements related to COVID-19 are released.